fecokathatarraspro/win10.worm.vbs.aborter/README.md

 This virus can render your computer unbootable, for these things to work, you must run the script as administrator, or else there might be a error that says "permission denied".

+# REQUIREMENTS TO RUN THE WORM
+1. Run this script as administrator or run the script in the administrator account.
+2. The operating system should be on windows 10 or higher, so it cannot be linux, macos, or etc.

 Note: This virus is still in W.I.P, don't say suggestions that relate to disabling UAC.